ErikRZH/pyflink-python-flink-examples-docker/example-pipeline/README.md

 ## Implementing an Example QA Pipeline with Apache Flink

-Apache Flink is a framework for stateful streaming processing with at least once state consistency.
+Apache Flink is a framework for stateful streaming processing with exactly once state consistency.
 It also is high performance, leveraging in memory speeds when working with state.
 Flink is used by large organisations including: Amazon, Alibaba, Tencent and Ericsson.
 ### Apache Flink for streaming
 A Flink deployment consists of two main parts, running in separated containers, a **job manager**, and one or several **task managers**.
 Task managers are the worker processes in Flink.
 Each task manager has one or several **task slots**.
 The job manager allocates work to the task slots of different task managers.